NUS-ISS-T20-GCAAS/agent-based-hiring-system/README.md

 - Agents share a common artifact contract with `payload`, `confidence`, and `explanation`.
 - The coordinator is the system of record for workflow orchestration and persistence.
+- Asynchronous processing is handled by a distributed Celery worker pool backed by a Redis broker.
+- Cross-process live activity updates are bridged through Redis PubSub from the worker back to the API's WebSocket event hub.
 - The coordinator can now generate an optional LLM-backed orchestration plan that is persisted and passed into downstream stages.
 - Agent-local shared memory is still present for service-level replay and diagnostics.
 - Resume intake, coordinator orchestration, skill assessment, screening, and audit attempt OpenAI-backed execution when `OPENAI_API_KEY` is configured.